10 Things to Do in Cádiz in December

 Grazalema| ©Enrico Razzetti

-Grazalema is considered one of the most beautiful villages in Spain and one of the best kept secrets of the people of Cadiz.
-In its medieval streets, nestled in the mountains, thousands of people spend Christmas and New Year, as it has a very good atmosphere, excellent gastronomy and a lot of festive plans.
+Grazalema is considered one of the most beautiful villages in Spain and one of the best-kept secrets of the people of Cadiz.
+Thousands of people spend Christmas and New Year's Eve in its medieval streets, nestled in the mountains, as it has a great atmosphere, excellent cuisine, and a wide range of festive activities.

-10. Visit Juvelandia as a family
+10. Visit Juvelandia with your family

 Amusement park| ©Pedro Lozano